 NHS England estimates that poor mental health costs the economy, NHS and society £105 billion a year in England.

 We are passionate about helping children and young people to access the support and the tools needed to improve their lives .

 Many young people struggle with mental health conditions and challenges in life, from bullying to grief and loss.
 Counselling provides the opportunity and the safe environment, away from their school or home life, where they often can feel less pressure and share their concerns, worries and stories.

 We use varying methods to help them express themselves, depending on their age, situation, and development.
 This may include play, art, drawing, sand tray, or figures as metaphors , or older children may prefer talking therapy or a mixture of both.

 We are able to work intuitively with the young people and their needs and find what works for them, within the sessions.

-We have worked with some young people with ADHD and Aspergers.
-They have been able to focus better with sensory objects and have sometimes needed more space or to walk around in sessions.
+We have worked with young people with ADHD and ASD (Autism Spectrum Disorder) They have been able to focus better with sensory objects and have sometimes needed more space or to walk around in sessions.